bminie/SIADS697/README.md

-# Team Care: Hospital Recommendation System
+# Team Care: Hospital Recommendation Engine to Receive Optimal Care
 ## Overview
 Elective procedures in the US have been frequently canceled over the past 2 years since COVID began; just as things were returning to normal, hospitals are now facing capacity issues and canceling elective procedures.
 However, disease has no regard for COVID and continues to adversely human health, untreated.